-As you read, you will see justice gone awry.
-Madam Justice Susan Griffin gives an individual just convicted in her courtroom of homicide, Wyatt Prince, more respect than the citizen who risked his life to bring that criminal to justice.
+You are about to go inside the murder trial of Wyatt Prince.
+In doing so, you will see justice gone awry.
+You will watch Madam Justice Susan Griffin run a kangaroo court.
+You will have a front row seat as she gives Wyatt Prince, an individual just convicted in her courtroom of homicide, more respect than the citizen who risked his life to bring Prince to justice.

-I believe this was a result of illogic and arrogance supported by a prejudice born of intolerance for relationship types that are antithetical to the belief system of Justice Susan Griffin.
-This resulted in an abandonment of her duties.
-As well she misapplied the law and showed a lack of comprehension of my role in the solving of this murder.
-This led to a seemingly intentional misunderstanding of the evidence, and a sentence for Wyatt Prince that was too lenient for his crimes.
-You are about to go inside the murder trial of Wyatt Evan Prince.
+I believe this was a result of illogic and arrogance on the part of Justice Susan Griffin, supported by a prejudice born of intolerance for relationship types that are antithetical to her belief system.
+Frankly, she abandoned her duties.
+Additionally, she misapplied the law and showed a lack of comprehension of my role in the solving of this murder.
+She thereby, seemingly intentionally, subverted the rules of evidence.
+Having done that, she then gave Wyatt Prince a sentence that was too lenient for his crimes.

 Thus, if there is any ambiguity as to what a jury might have thought to reach its verdict, a judge, in passing a sentence, is restricted because of that ambiguity from making any attempt to understand the jury’s thinking.
-That limitation was in place regarding my testimony in the murder trial of Wyatt Prince unless the jury’s verdict was NOT in any manner ambiguous, but instead, pointed unequivocally to the jury believing or disbelieving my testimony.
+That limitation was in place regarding my testimony in the murder trial of Wyatt Prince unless the jury’s verdict was NOT in any manner ambiguous, but instead, pointed unequivocally to the jury disbelieving my testimony.

 Bearing the foregoing in mind

-With that in mind, subsequent to the jury having found Wyatt Prince guilty of manslaughter, instead of the greater charge of murder, if Madam Justice wanted to question my honesty as it was viewed by the jury, she was required by law, to build a platform from which to do so.
+With that in mind, subsequent to the jury having found Wyatt Prince guilty of manslaughter, instead of the greater charge of murder, if Madam Justice wanted to question my honesty as it was viewed by the jury, she was required by law to build a platform from which to do so.
 Her problem was that there would have been no plank available to Madam Justice with which to build that platform unless the jury’s verdict was consistent “only” with it having rejected my testimony.

-So Madam Justice gave Wyatt Prince his first break and built a platform unsupported by law or by logic
+So Madam Justice gave Wyatt Prince his first break and built a platform unsupported by law or by logic.

 Madam Justice even admitted there was ambiguity

-Plato: “Knowledge without justice ought to be called cunning rather than wisdom”
+Plato said.
+“Knowledge without justice ought to be called cunning rather than wisdom”

 Madam Justice’s self-serving oratory exposed

-I did testify to the fact that it was my belief that Prince meant to kill Paul and that Wyatt Prince had told me that Paul should have known he was going to die when he chose to resist Wyatt Prince.
-However, my testimony, while highly suggestive of an intention by Wyatt Prince to kill, is not a definitive statement as to Prince’s intention at the moment he was strangling Paul.
+I did this because Wyatt Prince had told me that Paul should have known he was going to die when he chose to resist Prince.
+Accordingly, my testimony was highly suggestive of an intention by Wyatt Prince to kill.
+However, it was not a definitive statement as to Prince’s intention at the moment he was strangling Paul.

-Wyatt Prince was a braggart
+Wyatt Prince is a braggart

 The jury could have concluded